Is It Safe to Travel to Turkey in 2026? Honest Safety Guide

 The Turkish lira has experienced significant volatility since 2018.
 Business travelers should carry multiple payment methods, be aware of current exchange rates, and note that some contracts and hotel rates may be quoted in euros or US dollars.
 Credit cards are widely accepted in urban areas but less reliable in rural eastern Turkey.
 ATMs are ubiquitous in cities.

 Turkey's political environment has been turbulent for over a decade, and this has direct implications for travelers and operations teams.
-Understanding the protest landscape is not optional -- it is a core component of travel safety planning for Turkey.
+Understanding the protest landscape is not optional; it is a core component of travel safety planning for Turkey.

 Protests in Turkey tend to follow predictable triggers: major court rulings, political detentions, labor disputes, university issues, and Kurdish political events.
-The locations are often predictable too -- Taksim Square and Istiklal Avenue in Istanbul, Kizilay Square in Ankara, and Konak Square in Izmir are traditional gathering points.
+The locations are often predictable too, Taksim Square and Istiklal Avenue in Istanbul, Kizilay Square in Ankara, and Konak Square in Izmir are traditional gathering points.

 What makes Turkish protests particularly challenging for foreign visitors is the speed and intensity of the police response.
 Turkish security forces routinely deploy tear gas, water cannons, and rubber bullets with limited warning.
 Streets that were calm 30 minutes ago can become tear-gas-filled corridors.
 Side streets may be blocked by police vehicles, limiting exit routes.